-Can guinea pigs eat chocolate?
-No, guinea pigs cannot eat chocolate.
-The guinea pigs have fragile and very sensitive digestive systems because of that they cannot digest sugars well.
+Guinea pigs cannot eat chocolate.
+The guinea pigs have fragile and very sensitive digestive systems so because of that they cannot digest sugars well.
 Consuming sweets causes them cramps and pains or even stool changes.

 Nutrition Facts on Chocolate

 Here are the nutrition facts for 100 g (3 oz) of chocolate, dark:

 - High in calories – 599

 - High in sugar – 24 g